fenago/puppet-course/quickstart/md/Lab_6.md

 -------------------------------------------------------

-Your Vagrant VM is already set up with a suitable Hiera config and the sample data file, in the `/etc/puppetlabs/code/environments/pbg` directory.
+Your VM is already set up with a suitable
+Hiera config and the sample data file, in the `/etc/puppetlabs/code/environments/pbg` directory.
 Try it now: